-Ms Mills also has extensive board and committee experience as both a member and chair, including the National Art School, the Sydney Festival, Sydney Film Festival, the NSW Institute of Sport, the Western Sydney Parklands Trust and the City Recital Hall.
+Carol has extensive board and committee experience as both a member of chair, including a number of major cultural boards, Sydney Festival, Sydney Film Festival, Paramasla, the NSW institute of Sport and Western Sydney Parklands Trust.
+She is presently a member of the City Recital Hall Board and President of Gymnastics NSW.